arts21/shaiya-releases/ep6/item mall/readme.md

 **instructions**
 1. copy ps_game, ps_dbAgent, and dbconn.dll to your bin
-2. copy msado15.dll if it does not exist in your system
+2. also copy msado15.dll if it does not exist in your system
 3. execute usp_Read_User_CashPoint_UsersMaster and test

 **ps_game**